rohmattriindra/dev-one/README.md

 <br>

 # Monitoring
 I proposed using datadog as monitoring tool both infrastructure or application layer.
-Why we choose datadog other monitoring tools like prometheus etc
+Why I choose datadog rather than other monitoring tools like prometheus etc
 * Metric and time series data collection
 * Integrations with other tools like Opsgenie, Slack
-* Creation of monitors to trigger alarms and notify teams. so if there's issue the engineer will retrieve alert notification and we can immnediately to check & troubleshoting related the issue
+* Creation of monitors to trigger alarms and notify teams.
+So if there's issue, the engineer will receive alert notification and we can immnediately to check & troubleshoting related the issue
 * Good API documentation and very responsive customer service.
-* Datadog using AWS as the main infrastructure, so when we have infrastruture at the sampe location, we can reduce latency from dd-agent that installed in our infrastructure to API Datadog
+* Datadog using AWS as the main infrastructure, so when we use Cloud infrastruture at the sampe location/region, we can reduce latency from dd-agent that installed in our infrastructure to API Datadog
 <br>
 <br>
 ## Server Monitoring